anushabc/AI-100-Design-Implement-Azure-AISol/Lab8-Detect_Language/02-Detect_Language.md

 await _accessors.ConversationState.SaveChangesAsync(turnContext);
 ```

-1. Add the following line of code after it
+1. Check the following line of code is present after it

 ```csharp
 //Check the language